 805 WASTE REDUCTION AND RECYCLING

-[Note: The obligations stated in this policy are substantial and are virtually all governed by statute.
-Accordingly, you will see statutory references throughout the policy.
-Obviously a school district may choose to add obligations by policy.]
+[Note: The obligations stated in this policy are substantial and virtually all are governed by statute.
+A school district may choose to add obligations by policy.]

 I. PURPOSE

 The purpose of this policy is to establish a resource recovery program to promote the reduction of waste, the separation and recovery of recyclable and reusable commodities, the procurement of recyclable commodities and commodities containing recycled materials, the disposition of waste materials and surplus property, and the establishment of a program of education to develop an awareness of environmentally sound waste management.
-(Minn.
-Stat. § 115A.15, Subd.
-1)

 II.
 GENERAL STATEMENT OF POLICY